little boy's 2nd birthday with mom and dad

 Yang also discusses how these men are vulnerable to adopting “toxic ideologies”.
 Because with those ideologies, they gain a sense of belonging and importance.
 However distorted this may be, those ideologies help take away some of those feelings of insignificance.
 And this could be for example, why tragedies like mass shootings are dominated by males.

-Low Self Worth and Violence Among Men
+Low Self-Worth and Violence Among Men

 Yang and Graumann also discuss how this boy problem ultimately becomes a big problem for women.
 By addressing the issue with boys, Yang explains that he is not trying to ignore or sideline the feminist movement; rather he wants to widen the scope of the feminist perspective.
-To acknowledge that addressing this boy crisis, is actually in support of women as well.
+To acknowledge that addressing this boy crisis is actually in support of women as well.

-For example, boys who grow up into these angry men with low self worth are often those men who end up subjecting women to domestic violence or engaging in other destructive behavior towards women.
-Or they may be men who end up out of the picture when it comes to raising their own children.
-And then those children do not grow up with a father and role model, and this particularly and negatively impacts boys.
+Or they may be men who end up out of the picture when it comes to raising their children.
+And then those children do not grow up with a father and role model and are negatively impacted.

 How to Support Vulnerable Boys

 There was much more to this podcast, but the above are some of the points that stood out for me.
-So now I want to talk a little bit about how all of these points are relevant to me as I raise my little boy.
-While Yang is interested in discussing solutions at a government and policy level, I want to share my thoughts on solutions at a nuclear family level as a mom.
+So now I want to talk a little bit about how all of these points are relevant to me as a mother raising a little boy.

-Teaching Boys to Communicate their Feelings
+Teaching Boys to Communicate Their Feelings

 The first issue that stands out for me from Yang and Graumann’s conversation is how many boys are growing up into angry men.
 This in part comes from the fact that they do not know how to communicate or express vulnerability.
-So how can I, as a mother to a little boy, teach my son to acknowledge, communicate and effectively manage his feelings?
+So how can I, as a mother to a little boy, teach my son to acknowledge, communicate, and effectively manage his feelings?

 I talk about this in my post on Helping Toddlers Deal with Big Feelings.
 I think one of the most important aspects is to let our children know that their feelings are valid and to help them identify their feelings.

 While we let them know that their behaviors are not always appropriate (hitting when frustrated, etc), we let them know that their feelings are always worthy of acknowledgment.
-And this means they learn to understand that it is okay and safe for them to have feelings, talk about their feelings, and manage their feelings.
+This means they learn to understand that it is okay and safe for them to have feelings, talk about their feelings, and manage their feelings.

 Supporting Boys’ Confidence and Self-Esteem